SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/architecture.md

 <td>

 The end-user is a user of the UCloud platform and of the service provider.
-As we have discussed in the introduction chapter (TODO where?), the end-user primarily communicates with UCloud/Core, and in rare cases directly with a service provider.
+As we have discussed in the introduction chapter, the end-user primarily communicates with UCloud/Core, and in rare cases directly with a service provider.

 In this diagram, we assume that the user has already gone through the connection procedure (TODO link) and has